stevetab03/powerbi-dax-patterns/demo/README.md

 ### Page 1 — Basis Time Series

-WTI spot vs front-month futures over the full date range, with rolling 21-day basis volatility on a secondary axis and annotated vertical reference lines for geopolitical disruption events.
+WTI spot vs front-month futures over the full sample (Jan 2020 – Apr 2026), with rolling 21-day basis volatility on a secondary axis and annotated vertical reference lines marking seven geopolitical disruption events.

 **Patterns demonstrated:**

-- `[DisruptionLabel]` annotation via `USERELATIONSHIP` on an inactive relationship — the event reference table never filters the fact data, but activates on demand for labeling
+* `[DisruptionLabel]` annotation via `USERELATIONSHIP` on an inactive relationship — `Dim_DisruptionEvents` never filters the fact data during normal operation but is activated on demand for event labeling, keeping the model clean while supporting contextual annotation
-- `[BasisVol21d]` dual-axis overlay
+* `[BasisVol21d]` dual-axis overlay — a precomputed rolling

-**What to look for:** The basis spike in March 2026 when Brent spot reached $124.68 against $94.75 June futures — a $30 gap driven by the Strait of Hormuz closure.
-The rolling volatility series shows the regime shift clearly.
+  volatility series surfaced as a measure, demonstrating how pipeline-computed values integrate cleanly with DAX measures in the same visual

+**What to look for:** The persistent contango structure that held through most of 2020–2025, the Ukraine-driven inversion in early 2022, and the sharp backwardation regime that developed in Q1 2026 as the US-Iran escalation drove spot above front-month by over
+$1.60/bbl.

 ---

 ### Page 2 — Term Structure

-Front, second, and third month futures alongside spot, with a tenor slicer and a Field Parameter allowing the y-axis to switch between basis, futures price, rolling volatility, and term spread.
+Spot price vs front-month futures over a user-controlled date range, with an average basis KPI card showing the mean spread for the selected window.

 **Patterns demonstrated:**
-- Pattern 02 adapted to tenor dispatch: `Dim_Tenor` plays the role of `Dim_LegendSeries`.
-The tenor slicer overrides are handled via the same `REMOVEFILTERS` + explicit predicate pattern as the forecast scenario dispatch
-- Field Parameter for dynamic metric selection — a modern Power BI feature (2022+) that eliminates the need for duplicate visuals

-**What to look for:** The term spread (second minus front) inverts during backwardation episodes.
-During the 2026 crisis the front month surges while second and third month remain suppressed — the market pricing a recovery that the physical market had not yet confirmed.
+* Date slicer scoped to this page only — intentional design choice to allow exploratory zooming without contaminating the full-sample summary on Page 4.
+Page-level vs report-level filter scope managed deliberately via Sync Slicers configuration
+* `[SpotPrice]` and `[FrontPrice]` as independent measure series on the same axis — demonstrates clean separation of concerns between measures that could otherwise be collapsed into a single series with a legend dimension

+**What to look for:** The two series track within cents for most of the sample — the market maintained tight convergence discipline.
+The divergence visible in the Feb–Apr 2026 window, where spot ran $1–2 above front-month, is the backwardation episode that Page 3 quantifies and Page 4 contextualizes.

 ---

 ### Page 3 — Variance Collapse

-Bar chart of basis variance stratified by time-to-expiry bin (61-90 days through 0-7 days), with a `[VarianceCollapseRatio]` KPI card.
+Bar chart of basis variance stratified by time-to-expiry bin (`31-45d`, `22-30d`, `15-21d`, `8-14d`, `0-7d`), with a
+`[VarianceCollapseRatio]` KPI card quantifying the effect.

 **Patterns demonstrated:**

-- `[BasisVarianceByBin]`: cross-bin `CALCULATE` override using `Dim_TauBin` filter manipulation — same filter context principle as Pattern 02 applied to a different dimension
+* `[BasisVarianceByBin]`: cross-bin `CALCULATE` override using `Dim_TauBin` filter manipulation — the same filter context principle as Pattern 02 applied to a continuous numeric dimension discretized into categorical bins.
+Each bar requires an explicit filter predicate that overrides the visual's row context
-- `[VarianceCollapseRatio]`: explicit bin-level filter extraction
+* `[VarianceCollapseRatio]`: divides the 31-45d bin variance by the 0-7d bin variance using explicit bin-level filter extraction — a single interpretable KPI that summarizes the entire convergence dynamic

-**What to look for:** Variance should decrease monotonically from the 61-90d bin toward the 0-7d bin.
-This is the empirical test of the ORBIT theoretical result — basis variance is proportional to `1/a(τ)` and collapses as expiration forces convergence.
-If the ratio is substantially greater than 1, the data supports the theory.
+**What to look for:** Variance decreasing from 0.80 at `22-30d` to 0.31–0.33 at `8-14d` and `0-7d`.
+The ratio of 2.46 confirms the ORBIT theoretical prediction — basis variance is proportional to `1/a(τ)` and collapses as expiration forces convergence.
+A ratio substantially greater than 1.0 is the empirical test.

 ---

-### Page 4 — Summary Matrix
+### Page 4 — Disruption Event Analysis

-A matrix visual showing spot price, basis, term spread, and rolling volatility across calendar periods, with variance columns (Δ vs prior period, Δ% annualized).
+An event-driven table isolating the seven most significant market disruption events in the sample period, with spot price, front-month price, basis, rolling volatility, and analyst commentary for each event date.

 **Patterns demonstrated:**

-- Pattern 04 two-layer display architecture: `Dim_LineFormat`
-  mapping table drives row-level scaling and format selection
-- Pattern 03 hybrid axis: `Dim_AxisConfig` UNION combines monthly
-  periods with an FY aggregate column on the same axis
+* `Dim_DisruptionEvents[My Remark]` as a calculated column using `SWITCH` — demonstrates how qualitative analyst commentary can be encoded directly in the semantic model rather than maintained in an external document, keeping the model self-documenting
+* Event dates snapped to nearest trading day in the pipeline — the `disruption_events_clean.csv` accounts for weekends and market holidays before the data reaches Power BI, a critical data engineering step given FRED's publication schedule.
+Three of seven events required snapping: Hamas Attack (Oct 7 → Oct 6), US-Iran War Begins (Feb 28 → Feb 27), US-Iran Ceasefire (Apr 7 → Apr 6)
+* `event_label` column merged directly into `basis_panel_clean`
+  at pipeline time, eliminating the need for an active relationship to `Dim_DisruptionEvents` for the table visual — the inactive relationship is preserved for Page 1 annotation only

+**What to look for:** The WTI Negative Price event (Apr 20, 2020) dominates with a basis volatility of 2.30 — an order of magnitude above the typical regime.
+Ukraine Invasion (0.40) is the only other event approaching that level.
+The WTI $130 Peak (Mar 8, 2022) shows only 0.14 volatility because the shock had already been absorbed — price level and volatility are not the same thing.
+The 2026 events cluster in a moderate 0.19–0.85 range reflecting an elevated but structured geopolitical risk premium rather than the disorderly conditions of 2020.

 ---